 6. Sneezing/coughing without covering your mouth

 My name is Johnny Jet and I’m a germaphobe.
 There.
 I said it.
 And I hate when passengers are coughing and/or sneezing without covering their mouths.
-No one should do this (here’s why) when they’re outside in the fresh air, let alone in a metal tube, 30,000 feet in the air—especially with so many viruses out there.
+Surely the pandemic has taught us not to do this, not when you’re outside in the fresh air, let alone in a metal tube, 30,000 feet in the air—especially with so many viruses out there, from colds and flus to Covid and RSV.
 I carry two masks when I fly: one for me and one to give to a rude or sick passenger who might need it.

 7. Being rude or impatient with flight attendants and crew

-I used to date a flight attendant so I know how difficult their jobs are…and this was before all the cutbacks.
+I used to date a flight attendant so I know how difficult their jobs are … and this was before all the cutbacks.
 There’s no excuse as a passenger to be rude to a flight attendant unless the flight attendant is being rude to you.
 It’s not their problem that you didn’t notice that you don’t have seats together or that the entertainment system is down—although if you’re nice, they’ll do their best to help you.
 They’re just doing their job, and it’s not an easy one.
-I almost always bring flight attendants chocolates or Gogo in-flight Wi-Fi passes and greet them with a big smile.
+I almost always bring flight attendants chocolates and greet them with a big smile.
 If there’s a problem during the flight, I know they’ll take good care of me—with or without the tokens of appreciation.
 Their job is to help and most will do it with a smile if you’re friendly.

 8. Pushing, pulling or kicking other people’s seats

 Unless you’re really old or handicapped, there’s no reason to push, pull or kick people’s seats when you’re getting up or walking down the aisles.
 Somehow, this happens all the time because people aren’t being considerate of those around them.
 Don’t be that person.